JeremyBYU/polylidar/README.md

 ## Key Features

-* Fast (Multi)Polygon Extraction from 2D and 3D point clouds.
+* Fast (Multi)Polygon Extraction from 2D and 3D point clouds
-  - Written in C++ for portability.
+  - Written in C++ for portability
   - Extremely fast.
-100,000 3D point cloud takes ~130ms to process on laptop.
+100,000 3D point cloud takes ~130ms to process on laptop
-  - Polygons **with** holes are returned
+  - Polygons with holes may be returned
-* Python3 bindings using PyBind11.
+* Python3 bindings using PyBind11
-  - Low overhead for calling python/cpp interface (no copying of point cloud data).
+  - Low overhead for calling python/cpp interface (no copying of point cloud data)
 * Python and C++ Examples
 * Cross platform
-  - Windows, and Linux ready.
+  - Windows and Linux ready.

-Polylidar allows one to extract planar meshes from a point cloud **and** their 2D projected polygons.
+Polylidar allows one to extract planar meshes from a point cloud **and** their polygon representations.
 The point cloud can be in 2, 3, or 4 dimensions (XY, XYZ, XYZC=Class).
 This module is written in C++ and can be used as a python module or standalone with a C++ project.
 Note the **lidar** in Poly**lidar** is a misnomer; it works with any point cloud, not just from LiDAR sensors.

 ## Install